KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:193`

 **Description**:
-The `settings_roles_view` method in the EeazyCRM application is likely responsible for displaying or managing the roles settings within the CRM system, allowing users to view or configure role-based access or permissions.
+The `settings_roles_view` method is likely used to display the settings related to different roles in the EeazyCRM application.
+It is probably called when a user navigates to the roles settings page in the application.

 ---